-- Salary and fringe benefit expenses are increasing due to normal salary increases and with the assumption that vacancies will be filled. - Service expenses increased due to increases in consulting services. - Supply expenses are projected to decrease due to an existing stock of Tickets & Passes which will be used through the next fiscal year. - Miscellaneous expenses increased due to anticipated increases in Travel/Training, and in banking fees related to Flamingo Fares.
+- Salary and fringe benefit expenses are increasing due to normal salary increases and with the assumption that vacancies will be filled. - Service expenses increased due to increases in consulting services. - Supply expenses are projected to decrease due to an existing stock of Tickets & Passes which will be used through the next fiscal year. - Miscellaneous expenses decreased due to less Other Miscellaneous Expenses and in banking fees related to Flamingo Fares.